Oregon hotel fires 2 employees who ‘mistreated’ black man

 PORTLAND, Ore.
-(AP) — An Oregon hotel said it fired two of its employees for “mistreatment” of a black man who was talking on his cellphone in the lobby when he was asked to leave a week ago.
+(AP) — An Oregon hotel said it fired two of its employees for “mistreatment” of a black guest who was talking on his phone in the lobby when he was asked to leave a week ago.

 DoubleTree by Hilton hotel in Portland tweeted Saturday they have “terminated the employment of the two men involved.”
 They said the men’s actions “were inconsistent with our standards & values.”
 The hotel didn’t identify the employees.